kushalk173-sc/351-final/README.md

 **NP**: Problems verifiable in polynomial time.
 **Reduction**: Showing one problem can be transformed into another.

+### Overview

+P vs. NP is one of the most critical open problems in computer science and mathematics.
+It relates to the ability to solve problems versus the ability to verify solutions.

+### Definitions

+1. **P (Polynomial Time)**:
+   - Class of decision problems that can be solved by a deterministic Turing machine in polynomial time.
+   - Example: Checking if a list is sorted.

+2. **NP (Nondeterministic Polynomial Time)**:
+   - Class of decision problems for which a given solution can be verified by a deterministic Turing machine in polynomial time.
+   - Example: Given a solution to Sudoku, verifying it is correct.

+### Relationship between P and NP
+- **P ⊆ NP**: If a problem can be solved in polynomial time, it can certainly be verified in polynomial time.
+- **NP-Complete**: The hardest problems in NP.
+If any NP-complete problem can be solved in polynomial time, then P = NP.

+### Examples of Problems

+- **In P**:
+  - Sorting a list
+  - Finding the greatest common divisor
+  - Solving linear equations

+- **In NP (but not known to be in P)**:
+  - The Traveling Salesman Problem (decision version): Is there a tour of length ≤ k?
+  - The Hamiltonian Cycle Problem: Does a given graph have a Hamiltonian cycle?

+### Importance
+The question of whether \( P = NP \) remains unsolved.
+Proving \( P = NP \) would imply that every problem whose solution can be verified quickly can also be solved quickly.
+This would have profound implications across various fields, from cryptography to algorithm design.

+### Problem Reduction and NP-Completeness
+- **Polynomial-Time Reduction**: A problem \( A \) can be reduced to problem \( B \) in polynomial time if any instance of \( A \) can be transformed into an instance of \( B \) in polynomial time.
+- **NP-Complete Problems**: If a polynomial-time algorithm is found for one NP-complete problem, all NP problems can be solved in polynomial time, proving \( P = NP \).

+### Example: SAT Problem
+- **SAT (Satisfiability Problem)**: Given a Boolean formula, determine if there is an assignment of truth values to variables that makes the formula true.
+- **NP-Completeness**: SAT was the first problem proven to be NP-complete (Cook-Levin theorem).
+-
 ---
 #### Selection Sort
 1. **Why is selection sort preferred for small data sets?**